Learning cities: Drivers of inclusion and sustainability

 The UNESCO Global Network of Learning Cities (GNLC) is an international policy-oriented network providing inspiration, know-how and best practice.
 It is coordinated by the UNESCO Institute for Lifelong Learning (UIL).
 The network supports its member cities by:

 - promoting policy dialogue and peer learning;

 - developing tools and instruments to design, implement and monitor learning cities’ strategies.

-The UNESCO Global Network of Learning Cities currently has 170 active member cities from 53 countries.
-Although all of the member cities have developed outstanding lifelong learning policies and practices, 10 cities in particular will be recognized for their contributions to lifelong learning development on 30 September 2019 in the run-up to the fourth International Conference on Learning Cities, taking place in Medellín, Colombia, from 1 to 3 October.
-This year’s UNESCO Learning Cities Award will be conferred on:
+The UNESCO Global Network of Learning Cities currently has 229 active member cities from 55 countries.
+Although all of the member cities have developed outstanding lifelong learning policies and practices, 10 cities in particular have recently been recognized for their contributions to lifelong learning development in the run-up to the fourth International Conference on Learning Cities (Medellín, Colombia, 1 to 3 October 2019).
+The 2019 UNESCO Learning Cities Award were conferred on:

 - the Egyptian city of Aswan, which has developed a strategy that integrates a variety of projects, including gardening and water-conservation programmes, in schools, as well as diverse entrepreneurial training opportunities for all groups of society;

 - Chengdu, China, with its innovative programme combining learning with walks around the city, each route focusing on a different subject area such as regional features, traditional cultures and modern industry, demonstrating a smart use of public and non-public resources;